Many Americans see specialists for primary care: study

 "It's very well documented that a system that is based on primary care can provide higher quality care," said Dr. Minal Kale, of the Mount Sinai School of Medicine in New York.

 A study from 2011, for example, found that seniors living in areas with more primary care doctors were less likely to be hospitalized with a preventable disease and had lower death rates.
-(See Reuters Health story of May 24, 2011. reut.rs/O2itHr)
+(See Reuters Health story of May 24, 2011.)

 On top of quality concerns, another issue is cost.

 A 2010 study found that primary care doctors earn about $60 per hour, which is much less than the $92 per hour and $85 per hour rates for surgeons and ob-gyns, respectively.
-(See Reuters Health story of October 25, 2010. reut.rs/O2mVG9)
+(See Reuters Health story of October 25, 2010.)

 To see how many U.S. adults were getting their primary care from family doctors rather than specialists, and whether those numbers had changed over time, Kale and her colleagues analyzed a survey of doctors' offices taken between 1997 and 2007.